Ravencentric/awesome-arr/README.md

 - [Monitorr](https://github.com/Monitorr/Monitorr) - Monitorr is a self-hosted PHP web app that monitors the status of local and remote network services, websites, and applications.
 - [Notifiarr](https://notifiarr.com/) - Discord notification system.
 - [Ombi](https://github.com/Ombi-app/Ombi) - Ombi is a self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content by themselves!
 Ombi can be linked to multiple TV Show and Movie DVR tools to create a seamless end-to-end experience for your users.
+- [Omegabrr](https://github.com/autobrr/omegabrr) - Transform monitored shows and movies from the arrs into autobrr filters.
 - [Overseerr](https://overseerr.dev/) - Request management and media discovery tool for the Plex ecosystem.
 - [Plex Meta Manager](https://github.com/meisnate12/Plex-Meta-Manager) - Plex Meta Manager is an open source Python 3 project that has been designed to ease the creation and maintenance of metadata, collections, and playlists within a Plex Media Server.
 - [Rclone](https://rclone.org/) - Rclone is a command-line program to manage files on cloud storage.